Michael Vey: The Prisoner of Cell 25: Synopsis

-Michael Vey is a teenager with Tourette's syndrome and an electrical superpower that he desperately works to keep hidden from the world.
-His abilities allow him to shock people through physical contact, much like an electric eel.
-He manages to remain inconspicuous and "normal" until the high school bullies, Jack, Mitchell and Wade, attack him.
-Michael loses control and shocks them, all in front of popular cheerleader Taylor Ridley.
+Michael Vey is a teenager with Tourette's syndrome and electrical abilities that allow him to shock through direct contact.
+He manages to remain inconspicuous and "normal" until his school bullies attack him, causing him to lose control and shock them in front of popular cheerleader Taylor Ridley.
 Michael worries that Taylor will tell everyone what she saw, but when she seeks him out over the next few days, Michael figures out that she also has electrical abilities.
-Michael, Taylor, and Ostin, Michael's genius best friend, form the Electroclan, a small club for people with unique electrical abilities.
-Michael and Taylor discover that they were both born at the Pasadena General hospital in California within a few days of each other, and that many infants born in that same time in the same hospital had mysteriously died.
-Soon after this discovery, the three of them realize that Michael and Taylor are being tracked by a secret organization called the Elgen, which they had linked to the mysterious deaths from fifteen years earlier.
-Both Michael and Taylor receive scholarships from the Elgen Academy, a prestigious school in Pasadena, and they grow nervous.
-When Michael tells his mother about the scholarship on his birthday a few days later, she is proud and excited, until he mentions the name of the school.
-Without explaining herself, she makes him leave PizzaMax, the restaurant where they are eating.
-On their way to the car, a man attempts to rob them.
-Michael shocks him, and another man appears, accompanied by two teenagers.
-The man identifies himself as Dr. James "Jim" Hatch.
-He knows about Michael and Taylor's abilities.
+Michael, Taylor, and Ostin, Michael's genius best friend, form a small club called the "Electroclan".

+Michael and Taylor discover that they were both born at the Pasadena General hospital in California within a few days of each other, and that many infants born in that same time in the same hospital mysteriously died.
+They also discover that Michael and Taylor are being tracked by a secret organization called the Elgen, who are also linked to the deaths at the hospital.
+Michael and Taylor receive scholarships from an "Elgen Academy".
+When Michael tells his mother about the scholarship on his birthday a few days later, she becomes frightened, and while making their way out of the restaurant they were eating at, a man attempts to rob them.
+Michael shocks him unconscious, and another man appears, accompanied by two teenagers.
+The man identifies himself as Dr. James Hatch, and he is aware about Michael's abilities.
 The teenagers with him also have special electrical abilities.
-One of the teenagers, Zeus, shocks his mother, and the other, Nichelle, drains Michael's electricity until he passes out.
-Michael wakes up in a hospital and is told that his mother has been kidnapped.
+They proceed to shock Michael's mother and make Michael pass out.